SaschaWillems/ModernVkTriangle/README.md

 ## Libraries

-Begin an explicit api, writing code for Vulkan is very verbose.
+Vulkan is a deliberately explicit api, writing code it can be very verbose.
 To concentrate on the interesting parts we'll be using several libraries.
-Note that one of those are required to work with Vulkan.

 * [SFML](https://www.sfml-dev.org/) - Windowing and input (among other things not used in this tutorial).
 Without a library like this we would have to write platform specific code for these.
 Alternatives are [glfw](https://www.glfw.org/) and [SDL](https://www.libsdl.org/).
 * [Volk](https://github.com/zeux/volk) - Meta-loader for Vulkan that simplifies loading of Vulkan functions.
 * [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) - Simplifies dealing with memory allocations.
 Removes some of the verbosity around Vulkan's memory management.
 * [glm](https://github.com/g-truc/glm) - A mathematics library with support for often-used things like matrices and vectors.
 * [dds-ktx](https://github.com/septag/dds-ktx) - Portable single header library for loading images from KTX files.
 This will be used for loading textures.
 The official alternative would be [KTX-Software](https://github.com/KhronosGroup/KTX-Software), but it's a large dependency.

+> **Note:** None of these are required to work with Vulkan.
+Some of these are widely used though and make working with Vulkan easier.

 ## Programming language